isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

 ls > filelist_2.txt
 ```

-Then I compared the filenames manually using Google Sheets.
-I imported both text files into separate columns and applied a matching formula to check for identical filenames:
+Then I compared the filenames using Google Sheets.
+I imported both text files into a spreadsheet, pasted them side by side in two columns, then applied an Excel formula to check for identical filenames:

 ```excel
 =IF(ISNUMBER(MATCH(A1, B:B, 0)), "Match", "No Match")